ThomasLeister/root-certificate-deployment/README.md

 #### Chrome, Vivaldi, Opera, Edge, Internet Explorer

-These Browsers are using the Windows trust store and accept the certificate by default if it was installed into the Windows trust store before.
+These browsers are using the Windows trust store and accept the certificate by default if it was installed into the Windows trust store before.

 #### Firefox

 Firefox uses it's own trust store and therefore doesn't accept the Root CA even if Windows does.
-You can manually import the Root Certificate in the Firefox Settings or enable experimental Windows trust store support:
+You can manually import the root certificate in the Firefox settings or enable experimental Windows trust store support:

 Copy the file ```firefox-windows-truststore.js``` to Firefox's ```C:\Program Files (x86)\Mozilla Firefox\defaults\pref``` directory.